WardBenjamin/DocSrc/hardware/2A21_lasershark.rst

 .. note:: For API documentation and detailed information about LibCu, please see :ref:`libcu-header`.

-Using LibCu, it takes just three lines of code to recieve data from the sensor:
+Using LibCu, it takes just two lines of code to receive data from the sensor:

 .. tabs::